Tom-Nagy/what-you-need/DEPLOYMENT.md

 * A requirements.txt file was created in the main project folder.
 This file tells what applications and dependencies are required to run the application.
 When you have created/cloned/forked the project, it is import to run this command in the CLI:
   * ``pip3 install -r requirements.txt`` This will make sure to install all the apps requirements for the project.

-* Side note: During development whenever a package/dependency is installed with ``pip3 install <name of the package>`` on the project, the following command is ran in the CLI :
+* Side note: During development whenever a package/dependency is installed with ``pip3 install <name of the package>`` on the project, the following command is run in the CLI :
   * ``pip3 freeze > requirements.txt`` This is to make sure we update all the apps requirements in requirements.txt for local deployment or for future live deployment.

 * You will need to run the migration in order to create the database from the models.
 Run the following commands in the CLI: